MyWorldLLC/Bonobo/README.md

 ## Current State
 Bonobo is in *very* early stages and is nowhere near close for real use of any sort.
 Have a good idea for a game engine?
 Fork Bonobo and make a pull request!

+## System Requirements
+You'll need a system with a Vulkan-capable GPU (either integrated or discrete) and appropriate drivers installed.
+If Bonobo does not find a Vulkan-capable GPU it will exit with `SEVERE: No suitable GPU was found on this system, exiting`.

 ## Contributing
 As above, please, by all means, fork the engine and make a pull request if you have a good, indifferent, or even lousy idea for a game engine!
 It's an experiment, after all!
 As things progress we'll keep what we love, refactor what we don't, and discard whatever just doesn't fit well.